mangerij/ferret/README.md

 As of July 23rd, 2019 the BitBucket repository is no longer supported.
 All official changes will be made here on GitHub and Ferret business will continue as usual.
 The continuous integration and testing server (CIVET: https://civet.inl.gov/) ensures this version is current with the MOOSE master.

+### Access and Policy on Use ###

 Ferret still exists under the open-source GNU License but to access the repository you will need an RSA deploy key registered with our application.
 We freely provide these keys in order to track repository usage and measure impact.
-The deploy key itself allows write-access on request.
+We can allow write-access on request.
 Please contact one of the developers for assistance in generating one.

 After obtaining a key, please cite Mangeri et al Nanoscale, 2017, 9, 1616-1624 in the *main text* of your paper if you use Ferret.
-A methods paper is in the works.
+A methods paper is in the works which will supercede this requirement in the future.
 Finally, one more comment about usage: any issues with legacy inputs not running on this version of Ferret should be resolved with corresponding authors of appropriate papers.
 As this code belongs under GNU licensing, we cannot possibly support all of the custom spin-offs and additions to the code.
 We wish we could but sometimes cooperation and a mature interest in the open-source approach to science is less than optimal.

+Before publishing results with Ferret, we strongly suggest that you update MOOSE and then update Ferret.
+Make a test in the tests directory representative of your problem and submit a pull-request.
+This ensures your results will be reproducible on all current and future versions of the entire software stack (Ferret->MOOSE->libMesh->PETSc).
+You can link to these tests in your papers if you would like.

 ### What is Ferret and how can I compile it? ###